MicroWebStacks/astro-big-doc/README.md

   - from code block
   - from code file link
   - swap between diagram and highlighted code
+  - support text to diagram with plantuml, and all formats supported by [kroki](https://kroki.io/)
 - Markdown 3D Model viewer
   - from .glb link
   - from yaml code block parameters
 - Markdown Note aside (Note, Tip, Caution, Danger)
 - Markdown Details collapse block
+- Markdown assets
+  - relative assets referencing with zero copy in dev
+  - absolute assets referencing from content root and from a public folder (with auto detection)
 - Markdown external links identification and rendering with an arrow
-- Markdown relative assets with zero copy in dev
 - Meta data can be provided in a yaml file to make the SVG interactive with
   - links : a list of `{label,link}` to add links to SVG text matches
 - Meta data yaml file can be added to
   - An SVG diagram by placing a yaml file with the same name e.g. for `diagram.svg` a `diagram.yaml`
   - A code link and then simply the same as the code filename e.g. for `diagram.puml` a `diagram.yaml`
   - A code block by using the code block first param e.g. for ```` ```plantuml filename```` a `filename.yaml`
+-

 # User guide
 ```